abravalheri/validate-pyproject/docs/faq.rst

   directly without requiring installation.

-fastjsonschema_ has no dependency and can generate validation code directly, which bypass the need for copying most of the files when "vendoring".
+fastjsonschema_ has no dependency and can generate validation code directly, which bypass the need for copying most of the files when :doc:`"vendoring"
+<embedding>`.

 Why draft-07 of JSON Schema and not a more modern version?